-•Upgrade of the group-wide enterprise system for better security and functionality.

-- Automation & digitalization within MPS. - •Improved service through automated tools and implementation of the digital platform Munters Academy. - •Responsible sourcing and strong supply chain with the goal of reducing the number of suppliers. - •Efficient flow through an integrated process between sales and production planning. - •Optimal use of working capital and development of the Supply Chain Financing program
+- •Upgrade of the group-wide enterprise system for better security and function- - Automation & digitalization within MPS. - tools and implementation of the digital platform Munters Academy. - Responsible sourcing and strong supply chain with the goal of reducing the number of suppliers. - •Efficient flow through an integrated process between sales and production - •Optimal use of working capital and development of the Supply Chain

-Distribution of raw materials Steel 30%
+Distribution of raw materials

-Copper 22%

-Paper 7%

-Aluminum 6%

-Polystyrene & Polypropylene 3%
+30% Steel 22% Copper Paper Aluminum 3% Polystyrene & Polypropylene 32%

-Other 32%